gilcarmel/CarND-Advanced-Lane-Lines/README.md

 To calculate the curve radius for the lane, we average the left and right curvature radius.
 This value is only considered valid in the case of a confident detection (see below).

-Note that the curvature radius calculation is extremely sensitive to the correctness of the perspective warp, so in practice I found the curve radius to bounce around quite a bit in reaction to minor movements in the car.
+Note that the curvature radius calculation is extremely sensitive to the correctness of the perspective warp, so in practice I found the curve radius to bounce around quite a bit in reaction to minor changes in the car's pitch.

 ### Perform a confidence check on the detection
 To determine whether we are confident in the prediction, we detected lane lines must be: